grepharder/blog/0x02_learning_frida_by_failing.md

 ...
 ```

-:/ (Actually very useful for other tasks, take a not of it for another occasion: `JSON.stringify()`)
+:/ (Actually very useful for other tasks, take a note of it for another occasion: `JSON.stringify()`)

 ### Try Número Tres